Dgavc/caballesvueportfolio/README.md

    `npm install vue-router`
    `npm install pinia`

-4. And to run the whole program, make sure to navigate to **caballes-portfolio** first before running:
+4. And to run the whole program, make sure to navigate to the name you gave to the folder after extracting first before running:
    `npm run dev`